Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Design and Construction of the Prototype TPC

 \subsection{Electric field and field cage design}

-The detection of ionization electrons in LXe relies on two electric fields: a drift field that transports electrons vertically through the liquid, and a stronger extraction field at the liquid–gas interface that pulls electrons into the gas phase, where the S2 signal is generated.
-These fields are established by the field cage of the TPC, which consists of a series of electrodes and field-shaping rings (FSRs).
-Achieving a uniform drift field is a fundamental design goal for a dual-phase xenon TPC.
-Non-uniform electric fields can distort electron drift trajectories, increasing the probability of charge loss on chamber walls and inducing position-dependent variations in charge and light yields~\cite{10.3389/fdest.2024.1480975}.
-Such effects complicate energy reconstruction and degrade spatial resolution.
-In a compact prototype with a small aspect ratio, perfect field uniformity is difficult to realize because the boundaries of electrodes and FSRs introduce edge effects.
-Therefore, instead of attempting to eliminate these non-uniformities, the RELICS prototype focuses on precise field modeling and correction.
-Detailed simulations of the electric field, charge and light yields, and electron transport are performed to generate accurate position-dependent correction maps used in data analysis.
+The detection of ionization electrons produced in LXe relies on two electric fields: a drift field that transports electrons vertically through the liquid, and a stronger extraction field at the liquid-gas interface that pulls electrons into the gas phase, where the S2 signal is generated.
+These fields are established by the field cage of the TPC, which consists of a series of electrodes and field shaping rings.
+The electrodes include the anode, the gate, the cathode, and the bottom screen.
+All electrodes are constructed from chemically etched stainless-steel meshes with a wire pitch of $\mathrm{5~mm}$ and a wire diameter of $\mathrm{0.1~mm}$.
+Between these electrodes, a cylindrical PTFE insulator serves as both structural support and reflector, featuring an inner diameter of $\mathrm{8~cm}$ and an outer diameter of $\mathrm{10~cm}$.
+To enhance field uniformity within the drift region, five field shaping rings are concentrically mounted along the outer surface of the PTFE cylinder between gate and cathode, spaced evenly along the drift length and connected by a resistive voltage divider chain (\textit{Ohmite MOX200001007FE}, with a resistance of $\mathrm{1~G\Omega}$).
+Each mesh undergoes surface cleaning, acid etching, and passivation to reduce electron emission from microscopic imperfections under high-field conditions~\cite{Aprile2022}.

-The TPC employs anode, gate, and cathode that together generate the required electric fields for charge drift, extraction, and electroluminescence, and bottom screening providing electrostatic shielding for the bottom PMT arrays.
-Between these electrodes, a cylindrical PTFE insulator serves as both structural support and reflector, featuring an inner diameter of 8~cm and an outer diameter of 10~cm.

-All electrodes are constructed from chemically etched stainless-steel meshes with a wire pitch of 5~mm and a wire diameter of 0.1~mm.
-Because both S1 and S2 photons must pass through at least one mesh to reach the PMTs, high optical transparency is crucial to maintain efficient light collection.
-Each mesh is subjected to surface cleaning, acid etching, and passivation to reduce electron emission from microscopic imperfections under high-field conditions~\cite{Aprile2022}.